nodemailer/nodemailer-web/content/app/_index.md

 ### Extras

-1\.
-NodemailerApp Sendmail replacement.
+1\. **NodemailerApp Sendmail replacement**.
 App allows to proxy emails to a SMTP server like the built in development server of NodemailerApp.
 You could need it if your development environment runs in a Linux container inside Windows or Mac host.
-This way you could configure php.ini to send emails via NodemailerApp sendmail out to .
+This way you could configure php.ini to send emails via NodemailerApp sendmail out to the SMTP server in host machine.

 <div style="text-align: center"><a href="https://nodemailer.com/sendmail.tar.gz" target="_blank" class="btn btn-default"><i class="fas fa-download"></i> Sendmail (Linux)</a></div>